210119-ROC/demos/week1/README.md

 6. What is the difference between method overloading and overriding?
 What are the rules for changing the method signature of overloaded methods?
 7. Can you overload / override a main method? static method? a private method? a default method? a protected method?
 8. When do you use extends or implements keywords?
-9. What are enumerations (enums)?
-10. What are the implicit modifiers for interface variables / methods?
+9. What are the implicit modifiers for interface variables / methods?

 ## Collections / Generics
 1. What are collections in Java?